 Graduates of the primary care pathway go on to a wide range of practice environments in San Diego and across the county and world.
 Recent graduates have gone on to pursue international work, private practice primary care, academic primary care, sports medicine fellowship, HIV medicine, geriatrics, and gay men’s health.

-Current and former primary care residents with primary care doctor, organizer, and founder of the non-profit Primary Care Progress, Dr. Andrew Morris-Singer, at the primary care retreat in 2016.
+Primary care residents with primary care doctor, organizer, and founder of the non-profit Primary Care Progress, Dr. Andrew Morris-Singer, at the primary care retreat in 2016

-If you are interested in the UCSD Internal Medicine Primary Care Pathway, please contact: Stacy Charat, Primary Care Pathway Director.
+If you are interested in the UCSD Internal Medicine Primary Care Pathway, please contact Stacy Charat, the Primary Care Pathway Director.